OpenDSA/OpenDSA-stable/RST/en/List/Queue.rst

 Here is an array-based queue implementation.

-.. codeinclude:: Lists/AQueue.pde
+.. codeinclude:: Lists/AQueue
    :tag: AQueue1,AQueue2

-.. inlineav:: AQueueVarCON ss
+.. inlineav:: aqueueVarCON ss

    :output: show

 In this implementation, the front of the queue is defined to be toward